Applying Deep Democracy in Human Services:

 Australia and Oceania

-Paperback delivered from Australia
+Paperback delivered within Australia

-Paperback version delivered from USA
+Paperback version delivered in and from USA

 Buy a version for your Kindle